Travel Insurance JapanCompare travel insurance with GoBear for the best deals and the most savings

 Called the Land of the Rising Sun, a Japan trip brings a distinct cultural experience found nowhere else in the world.
 Its multiple zen gardens and temples have been inspirations of minimalist designs both in technology and in architecture.
 It is also the birthplace of

 A Japan trip should give you zen-like peace.
 A travel insurance plan like the STARR Asia plan can protect you from shelling out a lot of money in case of emergencies (such as a Godzilla attack, whether Voltes V takes care of the menace or not.)
+We share with you some tips on how to travel to Japan on a budget.

 Travel insurance for Japan: Coverage you need